Mental health article Written by guest blogger Cortland Jones

 A look at mental health

-If there ever was a time when mental health needed to be regarded as an essential and integral aspect of life for adults and youth that time is now.
-Though not always regarded as such, even carrying with it a social stigma; the topic of mental health has been catapulted into the forefront of national media due to the impact of the virus COVID-19 and the global pandemic.
+Mental health needs to be regarded as an essential and integral aspect of life for adults and youth.
+Though not always regarded as such, it even carries with it a social stigma.
+The topic of mental health has been catapulted into the forefront of national media due to the impact of the virus COVID-19 and the global pandemic.

-Even during a difficult season of misfortune, grief, and loss going through a divorce, I too, was able to take solace in understanding the need to prioritize my mental health needs inspired by friends and colleagues who worked in the mental health field..
+During a season of misfortune, grief, and loss going through a divorce, I was able to take solace in understanding the need to prioritize my mental health needs.
+I was inspired by friends and colleagues who worked in the mental health field.
 I had friends who talked about seeing a counsellor and ‘going to therapy.’
-I even have a close friend, who is a licensed clinical social worker who talked openly about having a therapist, so there was no stigma within my world about therapy and counselling.
+A friend, who is a licensed clinical social worker, talked openly about having a therapist, so there was no stigma about therapy and counselling.

 These friends also modelled vulnerability and transparency.
-I had become accustomed to those I associated with that made seeing a therapist and getting counselling easy when it was time to reach out for help post-divorce.
-Closer inspection of Matthew 26:37-38 reveals to us a time in the life of Jesus Christ where He alludes to the reality of what He is going through having an adverse effect on the quality or state of His physiological well being.
-You will also see hidden within these three short sentences some helpful tips on coping with moments of distress and duress.
+I had become accustomed to those I associated with which made seeing a therapist and getting counselling easy when it was time to reach out for help post-divorce.
+Closer inspection of Matthew 26:37-38 reveals to us a time in the life of Jesus Christ.
+He alludes to the reality of what He is going through, hurting the quality or state of His physiological well-being.
+You will also see hidden within these texts some helpful tips on coping with moments of distress and duress.

 Helpful tips on managing distress